vmware/vic-product/docs/user_doc/vic_dev_ops/overview_of_vic_devops.md

-# Overview of vSphere Integrated Containers Engine For Dev Ops Administrators  #
+# Overview of vSphere Integrated Containers Engine For DevOps Administrators  #

 vSphere Integrated Containers Engine is container engine that is designed to integrate of all the packaging and runtime benefits of containers with the enterprise capabilities of a vSphere environment.
 As a container developer, you can deploy, test, and run container processes in the same way as you would normally perform container operations.